stacks-network/docs/src/pages/write-smart-contracts/overview.md

 to execute them.
 A smart contract execution can result in new transactions being written to the blockchain.

 Apps can take advantage of smart contracts to manage a global state that is visible to the public.
-Anyone can audit the blockchain in order to independently verify that an app's global shared state has been managed correctly according to the smart contract's rules.
+Anyone can audit the blockchain to independently verify that an app's global shared state has been managed correctly according to the smart contract's rules.

+There is a [Clarity Visual Studio Code plugin][] available for syntax assistance and debugging.

 ## Use cases